stijnvanderpol/throttle-queue/README.md

 <img src="https://img.shields.io/github/license/stijnvanderpol/throttle-queue" />
 </p>

-A throttle queued function will put each call into a queue and then execute them, one by one, with a configurable delay before each execution.
+A throttle queued function will put each call into a queue and then execute them, one by one, with a configurable delay after each execution.
 Queued calls can be canceled by using the cancel function.

 ## Summary
 - [Example](Example)